esbenholk/Roma_Biennale/readme.txt

 = Does this theme support any plugins? =

-Roma Biennale includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Romanistan includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==